CihatAcar/OpenAI-ChatGPT-Customizable-Behaviour-Chatbots/README.md

 # OpenAI-ChatGPT-Customizable-Behaviour-Chatbots

 Welcome to the OpenAI-ChatGPT-Customizable-Behaviour-Chatbots Repository!
 Dive into a world powered by OpenAI's GPT, offering modular and extensible chatbot experiences.
-Engage with personalities like Henry and Vera more you can create yourself, and even save conversations to resume later.
+Engage with personalities like Ada and Turing more you can create yourself, and even save conversations to resume later.

 ## Features:

 - **Persistent Conversations**: Your chats aren't fleeting; save and continue whenever you wish.

-- **Diverse Personalities**: Engage with chatbot personalities like `Henry` and `Vera`, each exuding distinct charm.
+- **Diverse Personalities**: Engage with chatbot personalities like `Ada` and `Turing`, each exuding distinct charm.
 You can also create your own choosing personalities give names in configuration file.

 - **Simple UI**: Effortlessly chat, initiate a new conversation, or pick up from where you left from the terminal app.